 Capacity utilization is a key driver for us, which is measured by the actual production as a percentage of maximum capacity.
 This measure is particularly important in our high-volume facilities in Asia, as a significant portion of our operating costs are fixed in nature.
-Capacity utilization for the first quarter of 2022 in our Asia and North America PCB facilities was 85% and 46%, respectively, compared to 80% and 55%, respectively, for the first quarter of 2021.
-The increase in capacity utilization in our Asia PCB facilities was due to an increase in production resulting from increased sales in our commercial end markets.
-The decrease in our capacity utilization in our North America PCB facilities was primarily due to increased capacity resulting from equipment expansion and the challenges posed by COVID-19 absences and direct labor shortages.
+Capacity utilization for the second quarter of 2022 in our Asia and North America PCB facilities was 88% and 42%, respectively, compared to 88% and 49%, respectively, for the second quarter of 2021.
+Capacity utilization for the first two quarters of 2022 in our Asia and North America PCB facilities was 86% and 44%, respectively, compared to 84% and 52%, respectively, for the first two quarters of 2021.
+The increase in capacity utilization in our Asia PCB facilities during the first two quarters of 2022 was due to an increase in production resulting from increased sales in our commercial end markets.
+The decrease in our capacity utilization in our North America PCB facilities was primarily due to increased capacity resulting from additional plating capacity, bottlenecks in non-plating processes and direct labor shortages in certain regions.